 While working in the musical, students can earn theater arts credit in such courses as Rehearsal and Performance (TPP1190) and Musical Theater Dance (DAA1580) depending on their area of participation.
 Students are also eligible to receive Fine & Performing Arts scholarship support for the summer musical courses.
 Participation in the summer musical is open by audition to all students and members of the community.
 Auditions are usually held in April with rehearsals commencing with the start of the college's summer semester.

 Musical Theater Workshop is a summer program designed for high school-aged students (ages 13 through college) to introduce them to the world of musical theater.
 Held each year in June, this intense workshop allows young students to develop skills in the areas of voice, dance, drama while producing a "junior" musical and performing it before a live theater audience.
-Recent productions include "Beauty and the Beast, Jr" and "Legally Blonde, Jr".
+Recent productions include "Beauty and the Beast, Jr" "Legally Blonde, Jr" and "Shrek, Jr".
 Interested students should plan to apply for admission to the college (must meet eligibility requirements for Dual Enrollment) in the spring in order to register for the courses that make up the workshop (THE2820 and DAA1580).
-There is no scholarship support fo this program and those students not meeting DE requirements will pay tuition fees (4 credits ).
+There is no scholarship support for this program and those students not meeting DE requirements will pay tuition fees (4 credits ).
 This is a fun and intense summer program that runs Monday through Thursday from approximately 8 am to 2 pm for four to five weeks.
 It concludes with a performance just before the July 4th holiday weekend in the Sprint Theater.

 Northwest Florida Symphony Orchestra at NWFSC is open by audition to musicians who have a demonstrable performance skill with an orchestral instrument.
 The orchestra draws its membership of more than sixty professional musicians from throughout NW Florida and South Alabama.
 Auditions are generally held in August for the upcoming season.
 See the NWFSO web page for audition instructions and repertoire information.
 For more information, contact Jeffrey Rink at 729-6023or Rinkj@nwfsc.edu.